VectorSigmaOmega/AStar/README.md

 I tried to use objects instead of arrays this time.

 # Instructions

-The only valid ways to travl are horizontally or vertically.
-This is because allowing diagonal movement would make obstacles irrelevent.
+The only valid ways to travel are horizontally or vertically.
+This is because allowing diagonal movement would make the obstacles irrelevent.

 L-CTRL : Resets the board
 L-SHIFT : Starts the algorithm